michaelssavage/michaels-notes/README.md

 `netlify dev`

-- to use the Letterboxd api that runs in netlify functions
+- Run the app with netlify functions
 - view on localhost:8888

 `npm run dev`